 Where Do Loan Processors Work?

-Loan processors typically work at financial institutions, including banks, mortgage companies, and mortgage lenders.
+Loan processors work at financial institutions, including banks, mortgage companies, and mortgage lenders.
 Real estate offices or third-party processing firms may also employ them.

 Some processors work in office settings, while others operate remotely, provided they stay accessible during active loan cycles.